microsoft/webperftoolbar/README.md

 - `test-tslint` Runs tslint on the test sources.
 - `test-tsc` Compiles the test TypeScript sources directly (no Webpack/Karma).
 - `test-tsc-verbose` Same as above, but verbose compiler.

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-To get started, see [Adding To The Toolbar](./docs/adding-to-the-toolbar.md).

 ## Maintainers
 - @AdamTReineke (Admin, primary contact)
 - @JoshuaKGoldberg (Admin)